adamzvolanek/DevRackDocs/picture_management.md

 On Unraid:

-- If the temporary, source, and destination directories are not provided as arguements, it prompts the user for input; the script also performs validation of paths existing prior to executing.
+- If the temporary, source, and destination directories are not provided as arguments, it prompts the user for input; the script also performs validation of paths existing prior to executing.
 It then generates a list of files in the temporary directory to loop over generating symlinks from the source directory to the destination directory.
 A touch command is run to preserve file modification time and the output is shown to the user.

 ## Manual Steps